dylanized/peezy/README.md

 There is a default theme in /themes/default.
 It's structured like this:

 - /site/themes/default/index.ejs
+- /site/themes/default/favicon.ico
 - /site/themes/default/css (css files)
 - /site/themes/default/js (js files)
-- /site/themes/default/favicon.ico
+- /site/themes/default/lib (library files)

-Customize add files as needed.
+Customize and add files as needed.
 Peezy will wrap the theme around your content files.

-You can also clone this default theme and change the name in the site settings.

 **Step 4 - Start the server**